-One of the most impressive features of the Land of Giants is the sheer size of the trout.
-Rainbow and Brown trout measuring up to 24″ are not uncommon.
+Surrounded by breathtaking scenery, anglers can cast their lines against a backdrop of towering cliffs, rolling hills, and expansive open skies.
+Rainbow and brown trout measuring up to 24 inches are not uncommon.
 These massive fish are a true testament to the health and vibrancy of the fishery.
-In my personal experience, most fish over 30″ are caught on the lower reaches of the river.
-These trophy fish like the slower areas of the river where they don’t have to expend unnecessary energy.
+The majority of trout over 24 inches are caught in the lower reaches of the river, where the currents are slow to moderate.
+These trophy fish thrive in the slower sections of the river, where they don’t have to expend unnecessary energy.

-One of the best times to fly fish in the Land of Giants is during the annual PMD and Caddis hatch.
-These hatches begin in June and run through August.
-During the Caddis hatch, the Missouri River is alive with large trout feeding aggressively on the surface.
-Following the Caddis is the Pale Morning Dun hatch.
-This hatch typically begins mid summer and offers exceptional dry fly fishing on the Land of Giants.
-Pods of rising trout can be seen sipping these pale yellow mayflies in the slicks or back eddies.
+One of the best times to fly fish in the Land of Giants is during the annual pale morning dun (PMD) and Caddis hatch.
+These hatches begin in late June and run through August.
+During the Caddis hatch, the Missouri River is alive with large trout feeding on the surface.
+The Pale Morning Dun hatch typically begins late June offering fantastic dry fly fishing on the Land of Giants.
+Pods of rising trout can be seen sipping these pale yellow mayflies in the slicks or back eddies along the river banks.

-The Land of Giants fishes best from ice -off in April until ice-on in December.
-The summer, trout will move out of Holter lake and begin to swim upriver looking for cooler and more oxygenated water.
-During the fall, the weather cools down, and the river becomes less crowded.
-The trout also become more active as they prepare for the winter, feeding heavily in preparation for the colder months.
-Fall is a great time to fish with sinking fly lines and large streamers.
-Big brown and Rainbow trout become more aggressive and are more likely to chase after large streamers.
+The Land of Giants fishes best from April through November.
+In the summer, trout move out of Holter Lake and begin to swim upriver, searching for cooler, more oxygenated water.
+During the fall, the weather cools down, and the trout become more active as they prepare for winter.
+Fall trout can and will feed heavily in preparation for the colder months.
+If you are a streamer junkie fall is a great time to fish with sinking fly lines and large flies.
+Big brown and rainbow trout become more aggressive and are more likely to chase larger flies.

 Fly Fishing Methods

-Fly fishing is the most popular method used on the Missouri River, and anglers typically use a variety of tactics.
-Dry flies, nymphs, and streamers can all be used to fool these large trout.
-Anglers should be prepared to use heavier, 6-weight rods to find success on this stretch of water.
-The stillwater fishing on Holter Lake is world-class, and the lake provides epic Chironomid and Callibaetis hatches.
-Sight fishing with large dry flies or stripping buggers or leeches can all produce large fish.
+Fly fishing is the most popular method on the Missouri River, and anglers typically use a variety of tactics.
+Dry flies, nymphs, and streamers can all be effective in fooling these large trout.

 Indicator Fishing Subsurface